 Stagflationary investing and inflation:

 Separately, pundits are also pointing to the potential deflationary fallout from substantial illness and deaths from the Corona virus clot shots.
 As you may be aware based on various publications on this topic, I share that horrific concern at the health level, but not at all at the consumer price inflation level.
 Think about the former USSR long suffering under a declining population, low life expectancy, and a large Vodka problem.
 Did that prevent hyperinflation in that former country?
 No. Do shortages, lacking medical care, and starving people prevent hyperinflation in North Korea?
 No. Do wars, falling output, and genocide prevent hyperinflation in African nations suffering from same?
-No. HELLO, pundits, time for a reality check!
+No. HELLO, pundits, time for a reality check in a fiat money world with paper and electronic printing presses!
 It’s like the incessant babbling about “reversion to the mean.”
 There is no reversion to the mean, only beyond the mean, otherwise known as asset bubbles and busts.
 That mean valuation level of bonds and stocks is but a rare moment in time on the way to a bubble or a bust, and we’ve been in bubble land for an unprecedented period of time.
 Markets, just like the humans that create them, have manic depressive tendencies.

 THIS TIME IS DIFFERENT, the four most dangerous words in the investment business!
 Why will it be different this time?
 Why will there be no “happy ending?”
 Because the globally unparalleled monetary inflation genie can’t be put back into her bottle and because monetary policy changes typically have a substantial time lag – think of how long it took to really get “official” (deeply understated) price inflation cooking after the initial off-the-rails global money printing binge back in 2008, a binge that can no longer be absorbed or contained in a collapsing bond bubble.
 Add the deficit-laden fiscal and toxic regulatory policy into the mix, which (I am convinced) has so eviscerated productivity growth, and then consider our gaping retirement underfunding, which politically can only be met with even money printing to at least meet commitments in nominal dollar and other fiat currency terms, and the post #80 title may make even more sense, i.e., until our fiat currencies are increasingly repudiated, which is also why you will want to have at least a physical precious metals insurance policy.

 Investors should be selling long-duration bonds and stocks before central banks do for a spell, and then selling them to the central banks once they follow the BOJ’s lead to initiate unlimited bond purchases to keep long-term rates from rising above 0.25% in the Land of Nippon.
-And take the gifts from our serial counterfeiters and bubble blowers to increase your exposure to assets that people will need, especially in the secularly challenged ag and dense energy patches (there is a fire sale going on in Russia right now!), two industries that I have been recommending exposure to over the past nearly 13 years, including during my tenure as thematic strategist at Credit Suisse’s CIO Office, and as DK Analytics posts, videos, and reports bear out.
+And take the gifts from our serial counterfeiters and bubble blowers to increase your exposure to assets that people will need, especially in the secularly challenged ag and dense energy patches (there is a low single-digit P/E fire sale going on in Russia right now also known as Gazprom shares!), two industries that I have been recommending exposure to over the past nearly 13 years, including during my tenure as thematic strategist at Credit Suisse’s CIO Office, and as DK Analytics posts, videos, and reports bear out.

 Dan Kurz, CFA